Real-Time Driver Safety Scoring Through Inverse Crash Probability Modeling: Discussion

 \subsection{From Prediction to Prevention}

 Most crashes involve co-occurring factors with non-linear compounding (Section~\ref{sec:results}).
 A large share of crash-involved drivers exhibit low-aggression profiles.
+The driver behavior analysis confirms this: 29.6\% of crash-involved drivers fall into the Cautious but Crashed cluster, with near-zero aggression scores, pointing to environmental causation rather than behavioral risk-taking (Table~\ref{tab:driver_behavior}).
 This points toward infrastructure interventions such as street lighting and weather warnings, rather than behavioral coaching alone.
 Time-adaptive thresholds tied to rush-hour and low-visibility conditions could yield disproportionate safety gains.
 SafeDriver-IQ provides the analytical foundation for these interventions.